WPLake > Learning Hub > ACF get_field() and the_field() Functions: Detailed Explanation

 However, nothing is perfect, and for some fields, this method has a drawback.
 For example, for the Select field, you'll only get the chosen option without the label.
 In such cases, you'll need to call ACF's API to get the list of options and retrieve the label.

-All of this complexity is already handled in the Smart templates of the Advanced Views plugin, so you can use the plugin and forget about these hassles.
+All of this complexity is already handled in Advanced Views, so you can use the plugin and forget about these hassles.

 Summary

-Besides using the ACF API, there are alternative methods such as using Smart templates from the Advanced Views plugin, ACF integration of your page builder, or ACF shortcodes.
+Besides using the ACF API, there are alternative methods such as using smart templates from the Advanced Views framework, ACF integration of your page builder, or ACF shortcodes.

-The get_field function serves as a universal entrance door, allowing you to request field values from any object within any available location, such as post, user, or taxonomy.
+The get_field and the_field() functions serve as a universal entrance door, allowing you to request and print field values from any object within any available location, such as post, user, or taxonomy.
 This universal approach inherently determines its flexible return format: the function's return format depends on both the field type and its return format setting.

 When working with the get_field function, keep in mind that the returned value isn't escaped by default.
 So, for cases when you don't expect HTML, don't forget to escape the value properly or pass true to the $escape_html argument of the function.